 - Grandfather – Ludwig Adolph Peter Fürst zu Sayn-Wittgenstein, 1769-1843

 - Father – Ludwig Adolph Peter Fürst zu Sayn-Wittgenstein, 1812-1864

 - Cousin – Nikolaj zu Sayn und Wittgenstein, 1862-1934

-The chain also deserves proper attention, it’s got a gold sample of ’56’ and manufacturer’s stamp ‘AB’.
+The chain also deserves proper attention, it’s got gold hallmark of ’56’ (14 carat) and manufacturer’s stamp ‘AB’.
 The gain is original, it comes with the watch, while the ‘AB’ stamp of the corresponding year is found to stand for ‘Anna Bilibina’ (see note “Bilibina” in the knowledge archive), Kaluga.
 The Bilibines brand sold gold and silver jewelry and items, it also had its own manufactory and even a unique silver stamp as well.